show_page.php1 : rb01.jpg

 HISTORY: The fetus aborted at approximately 6 months of gestation.
 This was the second first-time heifer to have aborted on this previously non-grazed ranch.
 The liver was markedly enlarged with rounded margins and had a cobblestone appearance with multiple pinpoint, white foci scattered throughout; the spleen, thymus, and lymph nodes were markedly enlarged.

-HISTOPATHOLOGIC DESCRIPTION: Thymus: The thymic medulla is diffusely expanded by high numbers of epithelioid macrophages admixed with fewer lymphocytes, plasma cells, and rare eosinophils.
-Macrophages have abundant amphophilic, granular cytoplasm, and often contain phagocytosed cellular debris or occasionally contain erythrocytes (erythrophagocytosis) or hemosiderin.
-The thymic cortex demonstrates marked lymphoid depletion characterized by marked thinning and pallor, frequent karyorrhectic lymphocytes, and high numbers of tingible body macrophages.
-There is multifocal mild hemorrhage of the cortex and medulla, and the interlobular connective tissue contains scant hemorrhage, fibrin, edema, and low numbers of previously mentioned inflammatory cells.
+HISTOPATHOLOGIC DESCRIPTION: Thymus: The thymic medulla is diffusely expanded by many epithelioid macrophages admixed with fewer lymphocytes, plasma cells, and rare eosinophils.
+Macrophages have abundant amphophilic, granular cytoplasm, and often contain phagocytosed cellular debris or, less frequently, erythrocytes (erythrophagocytosis) or hemosiderin.
+There is marked lymphoid depletion of the thymic cortex characterized by thinning and pallor, frequent lytic lymphocytes, and many tingible body macrophages.
+There is multifocal mild hemorrhage of the cortex and medulla.
+The interlobular connective tissue contains scant hemorrhage, fibrin, edema, and low numbers of previously mentioned inflammatory cells.

-Heart with valve: The mural endocardium is mildly expanded by moderate numbers of infiltrating macrophages and few lymphocytes and plasma cells.
-Similar moderate numbers of inflammatory infiltrates are scattered throughout the myocardium, primarily in perivascular areas, as well as within the epicardium and pericardial adipose tissue.
+Heart with valve: The mural endocardium is mildly expanded by macrophages and few lymphocytes and plasma cells.
+Similar inflammatory infiltrates are scattered throughout the myocardium, primarily perivascular, as well as within the epicardium and pericardial adipose tissue.

 2. Heart: Pancarditis, granulomatous, diffuse, mild.